 Some research examined the effects of walking and running on high blood pressure, Type 2 diabetes and cholesterol levels among more than 49,000 participants in the National Runners’ and Walkers’ Healthy Study.
 Researchers found walkers significantly reduced their risk levels for these conditions, compared to runners.
 For example, runners reduced their blood pressure levels by 4.2%, but walkers reduced their levels by 7.2%.
 Runners lowered their risk of coronary heart disease by 4.5%, but walkers lowered their risk more than twice that amount at 9.3%.

 THE BENEFITS OF RUNNING

-Running may help people maintain a lower bodyweight, according to a study which analyzed questionnaires completed by more than 15,000 walkers and more than 32,000 runners.
-The researchers found that runners tended to be thinner than walkers, and they remained thinner over a 6-year period.
+Running may help people maintain lower body weight, according to a study, which analyzed questionnaires completed by more than 15,000 walkers and more than 32,000 runners.
+The researchers found runners tended to be thinner than walkers, and they remained thinner over a six-year period.
 This was true across age groups, even among older runners who ran shorter distances than younger runners and who didn’t burn many more calories than age-matched folks who walked.

 CONSIDER YOUR STARTING POINT

 When deciding between walking and running, “it’s important to take into account your previous exercise experience and your current fitness level,” says Crockford.
 If you’re interested in running regularly, be sure you’re mentally and physically prepared to devote yourself to the activity, especially if you’ve previously been more sedentary.